Learn something new every day More Info... by email

 The extracellular matrix is unique and imperative to connective tissue.
 While all other primary bodily tissues are composed mainly of living cells, connective tissue is largely made up of the non-living extra-cellular matrix.
 This matrix allows connective tissues to bear weight and endure the impacts, traumas, and pulling forces that no other tissue in the body can survive.

 Dense regular connective tissue is a white, flexible tissue.
-It contains tight-packed bundles of collagen fibers.
+It contains tightly packed bundles of collagen fibers.
 All of these fibers run in one uniform direction — arranged parallel to the direction of forces exerted on the particular body part where the tissue is located.
 For example, this tissue tensile strength allows it to withstand pulling forces exerted in one direction when a person flexes his or her arm.

 Generally, dense regular connective tissue forms tendons, the cords that attach muscle to bone, and aponeuroses — the flat, sheet-like tendons that attach muscles to other muscles or muscles to bone.
 Ligaments, the stretchier structures that bind bones together at the joints, are also made of this type of tissue.
 Fascia, the outer wrapping that binds together groups of muscles, blood vessels, and nerves, is also composed of dense regular connective tissue.